Vegbooks

 To O’Connor and Preiss Glasser’s credit, the shelter message is crystal clear — but kids might need to be told that Frenchy is not only a shelter dog, but a mutt.
 (Nancy’s dad’s reference to a “La Salle spaniel,” a nod to the name of the animal shelter, might be too subtle for some.)

-Ideal for girls — and open-minded boys — ages 3-7.
+Ideal for kids ages 3-7.
 (Publisher says 4-7 but kiddo loved this series when she was 3.)